-- Restore the selected objects.
-Appears if you proceed to restore after performing the comparison.
-Restores objects selected in the Objects to Be Restored window. - Child objects processing.
+- Child objects processing.
 In this area, you can use the following elements: - Process no child objects.
 Processes only the selected objects. - Process all child objects.
 Processes the selected objects and all their child objects. - Process child objects of selected types.
 Processes the selected objects and their child objects of the types you specify using the Select Object Types button. - Select Object Types.
 Displays the Select Object Types dialog box that allows you to select the child object types to be processed. - Attribute-level processing.
-In this area, you can use the following elements: - Process all attributes.
+In this area, you can use the following elements:

+- Process all attributes.
 Processes all object attributes.
 When performing a restore with this option, the wizard only restores the attributes that were modified since the backup time.
 The wizard does not affect other attributes. - Process selected attributes.
 Processes selected object attributes.
 Use the Select Attributes button to specify the attributes to be processed.
 You can process selected attributes only if child objects are not selected for processing. - Select Attributes.
 Displays the Select Attributes to Be Processed dialog box that allows you to specify what object attributes the wizard will process.

-Reporting Options
+Additional Options